Why Was This Indicator Chosen?

 Listed as threatened in 1990 under the Endangered Species Act, Northern Spotted Owl numbers appear to be dramatically decreasing across their range, which extends from southern British Columbia to Marin County, California (Dugger et al., 2016).
 In contrast, Marin County’s Northern Spotted Owl population appears stable (Ellis, 2016; Cormier 2015).

 Based on the metrics used for this health assessment, Northern Spotted Owls in the One Tam area of focus are in Good condition.
-Pair occupancy of territories ranged from 74–97% of nests surveyed, depending on the year, with an average pair occupancy of 87%.
-Fecundity has been variable, but within an acceptable range, and there are currently no confirmed Barred Owls within monitored areas in Marin County (Ellis, 2016).
+Over the previous five years surveyed (2017-2021), pair occupancy of territories ranged from 78–86% of nests, depending on the year, with an average pair occupancy of 83%.
+Fecundity increased over the previous five-year average.
+The Barred Owl has been detected in low numbers (at two to five Spotted Owl-monitored sites) in the past five years (2018–2022), and their overall numbers are similar to the 2016 Peak Health assessment.

 What is the Current Trend?